Lihuey21/eda_debugger/README.md

-# Agentic EDA Script Debugger
+# EDA Script Debugger Agentic AI System

 ## 1. Project Overview

 Agentic EDA Script Debugger is a prototype AI-assisted debugging system for Cadence Genus Tcl synthesis flows.
 The system accepts a Tcl script and a corresponding Genus execution log, identifies the primary root cause of a failed run, retrieves relevant debugging knowledge from a Neo4j knowledge graph and returns either a patched Tcl script or a manual-fix recommendation.

 The project is built as an agentic AI pipeline using Google ADK.
-It is intended as a Final Year Project prototype and focuses on Tcl/log debugging for Genus synthesis flows, including selected DFT-related cases.
+It is intended as a Final Year Project prototype and focuses on Tcl/log debugging for Genus synthesis flows.

 ## 2. Main Features